 The world needs more visionaries.
-While clichéd, it rings especially true in 2021.
+While clichéd, it rings especially true in light of the current climate.
 In A Life on our Planet, David Attenborough predicts that by 2100 (and it’s not that far into the future), large parts of the planet will be uninhabitable.
 So, considering what’s at stake, any company that dedicates itself to clean energy generation deserves attention.

 So, why all the excitement about and interest in Tesla?
 Are they merely wasting time and resources on pie-in-the-sky ideas?
 After all, they literally sent one of their cars into space?
 In this article, we explore over 20 statistics about Tesla.
 You’ll see that there’s a reason why Elon Musk is, at the time of writing this article, the richest man in the world.

 Tesla Stats: Production Stats, Revenue & More :

 - 2. In 2008 It Launched Its First Production Car